NAU-OSS-Archive/CS499-Group02-2018/data_table_contribution/aboutProject.md

 ## Finding an issue to work on

-  * Does the project use tags to identify easy tasks?
-  * If yes, which tag(s) is(are) used?
+Does the project use tags to identify easy tasks?
+If yes, which tag(s) is(are) used?
-Beginner-task
+* Beginner-task
-Consistency
+* Consistency
-Documentation
+* Documentation
-Duplicate
+* Duplicate

 ## Key personnel

-  * Do you have any contact in the project?
+Do you have any contact in the project?
 Who?
-Considering the project was advertised by Toby Hawking, we may use him as a point of contact about the project
+* Considering the project was advertised by Toby Hawking, we may use him as a point of contact about the project

-  * Who are the main contributors of the project (find it)?
+Who are the main contributors of the project (find it)?
-The main contributor to the project with 1,753 commits is mattdowle It is possible to classify arunsrinivasan as a main contributor with 975 commits, however, he has not contributed in over a year
+* The main contributor to the project with 1,753 commits is mattdowle.
+It is possible to classify arunsrinivasan as a main contributor with 975 commits, however, he has not contributed in over a year

 ## Communicating with the community

-  * What are the communication means available and what are the focus of each?
-(Forums, mailing lists, issue tracker, IRC, Slack, etc.)
+  What are the communication means available and what are the focus of each?
+  * (Forums, mailing lists, issue tracker, IRC, Slack, etc.)
   * Issue tracker within GitHub → The project’s main contributors use this to answer questions about issues before considering merging.
   * Twitter for communicating.
 The project’s two main contributors use this to send out information to the project’s users.
   * Stack Overflow (data.table tag) → Used to answer the community’s questions based on issues that have been raised on GitHub.